CitrusPunk/approximate-pi/README.md

 # Approximate-Pi

 This project implements a approximation of Pi in several different programming languages.
-This is done with the [Monte Carloo Method](https://en.wikipedia.org/wiki/Monte_Carlo_method) which roughly places random points on a plane and checks if they are inside or outside of that circle.
+This is done with the [Monte Carlo Method](https://en.wikipedia.org/wiki/Monte_Carlo_method) which roughly places random points on a plane and checks if they are inside or outside of that circle.
 ![Random points on circle](https://upload.wikimedia.org/wikipedia/commons/8/84/Pi_30K.gif)